junikimm717/i2unix.sh/content/syllabus.md

 ## Unit 6 - Python Clients

 1. Syntax, functions
 2. The batteries-included stdlib (json, os, pathlib, argparse, re, filesystem API)
 3. Using poetry and pip
 4. Using external libraries (toml, requests, urllib3, numpy/scipy/matplotlib)
 5. Scraping Libraries

-### Projects (Difficulty Going Up!)
+### Projects

 - Do a zipf's law word analysis on an (appropriate) site of your choosing
 - Scrape basketball-reference.com to get a catalog of player salaries (and plot